Phil Horner

-Philip Matthew Horner (born 10 November 1966, in Leeds, West Yorkshire) is a former professional footballer.
+Philip Matthew Horner (born 10 November 1966) is an English former professional footballer.
 He is now a qualified physiotherapist and works at his former playing club Blackpool.

 Career

-Horner began his career with Leicester City in 1983, but he only made ten league appearances in five years at Filbert Street and spent a short spell on loan at Rotherham United in the 1985–86 season.
+Horner was born in Leeds, West Yorkshire.
+He began his career with Leicester City in 1983, but he only made ten league appearances in five years at Filbert Street and spent a short spell on loan at Rotherham United in the 1985–86 season.

 In 1988, he joined Halifax Town, then managed by Billy Ayre.
 Horner followed Ayre to Blackpool when the latter became manager of the Tangerines in 1990.
 In six years at Bloomfield Road he made 187 league appearances, scoring 22 goals.

 He joined non-League Southport on loan in the 1995–96 season.
 After finishing his professional playing career at Bloomfield Road, Horner returned to Southport on a permanent basis while he studied for a Bachelor of Science degree in physiotherapy.
 He finished his playing career with Lancaster City in the 1999–2000 season in the Northern Premier League Premier Division.